Acadia at Schoodic

 There are a number of unique and unspoiled villages in the Downeast Schoodic Region such as Winter Harbor, Corea (both classic Maine fishing villages), Prospect Harbor, West Gouldsboro, Sorrento (a fishing and resort community), Sullivan, and others along with special spots worth visiting such as Grindstone Neck, Grindstone Point, and Cranberry Point.

 The Hulls Cove Visitor Center in Bar Harbor is approximately 45 miles away from Schoodic Point via the land route yet only about 4 miles across Frenchman Bay as the crow flies.
-During summer months, a ferry service provides transportation from Bar Harbor to Winter Harbor.
-From this ferry terminal, the Island Explorer bus service also provides seasonal transportation to the villages of Prospect Harbor and Winter Harbor as well as to the Schoodic section of Acadia National Park.
-(Ferry information: 207-288-2984)
+During seasonal months, ferry service between Bar Harbor and Winter Harbor is provided by two different companies.
+The Island Explorer Bus Service also provides seasonal transportation to the villages of Prospect Harbor and Winter Harbor as well as to the Schoodic section of Acadia National Park.
+(Bar Harbor Ferry: 207-288-2984 or the Schoodic Ferry: 207-944-7379)